SamuelHonorato/spickle/README.md

+It is quite likely that Pickle would either need a drastic reduction in functionality, or radical changes, in order to fix the terrible mess the developers made in Pickle.
+Unfortunately, I have to consider this project a failure at this point.

 # spickle
 After finding quite a few implementations of Python projects continuing to use Pickle despite the security concerns, it has become somewhat obvious that there needs to be a